Simplifying how to install GrimoireLab

 I found that by default, Docker is not assigned enough resources.
 Click on the Docker symbol in the top bar of and open Preferences.
 In the Advanced settings, make sure Docker has enough resources.
 I found 3 CPUs, 8GB Memory, and 2GB Swap to work for me.

 Next, we need the docker-compose file and some setting files.
-They are currently in Bitergia’s analytics-demo repository but will be added to the GrimoireLab Tutorial, hopefully soon.
+They are currently in the CHAOSS GrimoireLab repository.
 We need to clone the repository to our local machine.
 I have my own way of organizing repositories that I clone, but it really does not matter where you store it.
 The important command to run now are for cloning the repository:

-The files that we just downloaded, specifically the projects.json, are configured to collect metrics about Cregit, Perceval, and Women in IT.
+grimoirelab/default-grimoirelab-settings.
+The projects.json is configured to collect metrics about the GrimoireLab git repository.
 Maybe take a look at the relevant GrimoireLab tutorial section on the projects file for details on how the file is built.
-For simplicity, I’m only leaving Perceval in the file and removing the other projects.

 Now, we have configured GrimoireLab to begin collecting data.
 We configured what projects to collect data for the projects.json and configured our access to the relevant data sources in the setup.cfg.